LennyN95/sweetprojects/README.md

 You can get the value the user set for the active project by calling the `getValue` method:
 The first parameter is the namespace (your package name).
 The second one is the name of the input field, like defined above.
 ```
+if(atom.sweetprojects){
   if(atom.sweetprojects.isActive('your-package-name')){
     var text = atom.sweetprojects.getValue('your-package-name', 'myInput');
     // the value of the variable text is the text the user set for this field on the project loaded when this code is executed
   }
+}
 ```
 The `isActive` method returns true, if your projects section is turned on for this project.
 False if not.
 The `getValue` method will always return the value set for the *active project*.

+Don't forget to check the availability of the sweetprojects api.
+Simply check if the *sweetprojects* property exists in the *atom* object by doing `if(atom.sweetprojects)`.

 ## Authors